 There were a few mid-generation upgrades for the MDX.
 In 2008, an auto-dimming rearview mirror was added.
 In 2009, navigation upgrades and two new colors were added.

 In 2010, the MDX underwent a new facelift primarily to adopt Acura's new grille style that it was using across all models.
 It also added a six-speed automatic transmission with paddle shifters.
-The Advance Package added a number of advanced safety options and premium leather seats.
+The Advance Package added a number of advanced safety options like adaptive cruise control, blind spot monitoring, and a collision mitigation system as well as premium leather seats.

 2001 - 2006 Acura MDX (YD1 1st Generation)